 Metastatic breast cancer is advanced cancer that has spread to other parts of the body beyond the breast tissue, and has a very poor prognosis.
 Treatment for metastatic breast malignant neoplasm is moving towards personalization based on cancer characteristics.
-A similar personalized nutrition recommendations based on cancer characteristics and treatment is lacking and much needed to improve the odds of success and quality of life of the cancer patient.
-This blog highlights the needs, gaps and examples of personalized nutrition/diet for metastatic breast cancer.
+A similar personalized nutrition (food and supplement) recommendations based on cancer characteristics and treatment is lacking and much needed to improve the odds of success and quality of life of the cancer patient.
+This blog highlights the needs, gaps and examples of personalized nutrition/diet (food and supplement) for metastatic breast cancer.

 Breast Cancer Basics

 Breast cancer is the most commonly diagnosed cancer and one of the leading causes of cancer-related death in women globally.
 One of the most common subtypes of breast cancer is the sex hormone dependent, estrogen (ER) and progesterone (PR) receptor positive and human epidermal growth factor 2 (ERBB2, also called HER2) negative – (ER+/PR+/HER2- subtype).
 The hormone positive subtype of breast cancer has a good prognosis with a very high 5-year survival rate of 94-99% (Waks and Winer, JAMA, 2019).
 The other types of breast cancer are the hormone receptor negative, HER2 positive subtype and the triple negative breast cancer (TNBC) subtype that is ER, PR and HER2 negative.
 The TNBC subtype has the worst prognosis and the highest probability of advancing to late stage disease that has metastasized and spread to other parts of the body..